For Raytheon Technologies Corporation [RTX], Analyst sees a rise to $125. What next?

 Raytheon Technologies (NYSE: RTX) Chairman and CEO Greg Hayes will speak at the Morgan Stanley 10th Annual Laguna Conference on Wednesday, September 14th at 11:45 a.m.
 Eastern Time.
 The presentation will be broadcast live at www.rtx.com and will be archived on the website afterward.

-The stocks have a year to date performance of 4.29 percent and weekly performance of -3.82 percent.
-The stock has been moved at -10.91 percent over the last six months.
-The stock has performed -4.27 percent around the most recent 30 days and changed -5.34 percent over the most recent 3-months.
+Over the last 12 months, RTX stock rose by 5.36%.
+The one-year Raytheon Technologies Corporation stock forecast points to a potential upside of 20.54.
+The average equity rating for RTX stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 4.34M shares, RTX reached to a volume of 4663145 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $129.77 billion, with 1.48 billion shares outstanding and 1.48 billion shares in the current float.
+Compared to the average trading volume of 4.40M shares, RTX stock reached a trading volume of 5323182 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Raytheon Technologies Corporation [RTX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RTX shares is $110.06 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RTX stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.